agrikatheprogrammer/codepath-cybersec-homework/README.md

     --boot-disk-type "pd-standard" \
     --boot-disk-device-name "mhn-admin"

 Note the tags value, which controls the applicable firewall rules.
-The output should show both internal and external IP addresses...make note of the external IP:
+The output should show both internal and external IP addresses...make note of the external IP.

-NAME ZONE MACHINE_TYPE PREEMPTIBLE INTERNAL_IP EXTERNAL_IP STATUS mhn-admin us-west1-c f1-micro 10.138.0.2 35.197.22.12 RUNNING

-EXTERNAL IP: 35.197.22.12

 Finally, establish SSH access to the VM via gcloud compute ssh mhn-admin (which is similar to ssh).
 You'll be asked to add the fingerprint the first time you connect, and you'll see the Ubuntu welcome message and a command prompt.